Explore-Share logo and link to home

 More info

-Please keep in mind that you will need a complete and adequate mountaineering equipment to have a successful expedition to San Francisco.
+Please keep in mind that you will need complete and adequate mountaineering equipment to have a successful expedition to San Francisco.
 For that purpose, all your personal equipment will be checked by one of our guides in the hotel.
 There are no rental shops in Copiapo or Santiago.
-If you need to rent mountaineering equipment, we can rent it for you in Mendoza but we need to know all your sizes in advanced.
+If you need to rent mountaineering equipment, we can rent it for you in Mendoza but we need to know all your sizes in advance.

 Meeting point